seance/paraverse/pages/arcane-and-divine.md

 ## Arcana and Spellcasting

 An Arcane sorcerer reaches with his mind to the Source and draws arcane power through raw willpower, bending the fabric of the universe to their will.
 A druid draws on the power of untamed nature through the mind's eye or blood rituals.
-Dwarven runesmiths craft runes from alchemical reagents, shaped to secret words of power.
+Dwarven runesmiths craft runes from alchemical reagents, shaped to secret words of power branded onto weapons and armor.
 Gnomish artificers build mechanical constructs and imbue them with magic.

 To become an arcanist, no formal education is necessary, although it can be beneficial.
 It simply suffices to unlock one of the Aspects, or Schools, of Arcane magic.
 But beware, for the flow of magic is treacherous, and will burn the careless dabbler to cinder in the blink of an eye.